mnhan32/productionUtils/README.md

 (python2.x) Require QT, pyside, OIIO tool
 This script can be executed within Maya or directly under OS. it will convert selected images to tx format.

+BlenderLensDistortion
+Pyplug for Natron, and gizmo for Nuke.
+This is a lens distortion node utils for Natron and Nuke.
+Using distorion model based on Blender source code.
+There is also a python script for blender to export lens data.